Best Time to Visit Albania

 Wander the old town’s narrow streets to discover the impressive stone houses, visit the Gjirokaster Bazaar, and explore the imposing Gjirokaster Castle.

-The town also hosts the National Folklore Festival, a great opportunity to experience traditional Albanian music, dance, and crafts.
+The town also hosts the National Folklore Festival, an excellent opportunity to experience traditional Albanian music, dance, and crafts.

 Gjirokaster old town city and Citadel